swkruger/Mendix-MSGraphConnector/README.md

 * Customize your user resolution microflow.
 * Still allow users to login with their Mendix accounts or as local users.
 * Except Community Commons the module requires no external modules, everything is included.
-* Choose to use custom request handlers or optionaly use the DeepLink module.
+* Choose to use custom request handlers or optionally use the DeepLink module.
 * Limited to MS Graph API only.

 # Installation & Configuration

 1. Download and install the Community Commons modules from the Mendix App store.
-2. Download a MSGraphConnector module package from a desired release folder.
+2. Download the MSGraphConnector module package from a desired release folder.
 3. Import the MSGraphConnector module package into your project.
 4. Add the following page to your project navigation: "_USE ME/Pages/Admin/MSGraph_Administration"